About Paula

 - encouraging meaningful connection and mutual respect

-Through Writing Well courses, the ARCLIGHT™ spiritual formation journey, and CPD/PD training, the heart remains the same: to help you reflect more deeply, find language for your experience, keep your own lamp topped up with oil, and grow through a process that honours who you are becoming.
+Through Writing Well courses, the ARCLIGHT™ spiritual formation journey, and CPD/PD training, my heart remains the same: to help you reflect more deeply, find language for your experience, keep your own lamp topped up with oil, and grow through your own process, honouring who you are becoming.
+Psalm 119:105. (...and again, please see my recommended reading list.)

-These courses are not therapy.
+*These courses are not therapy.
 They are facilitated with careful listening, thoughtful guidance, and respect for each person's individual process.
-Many participants find the experience deeply meaningful, and at times, emotionally releasing.
+Many participants find the experience deeply meaningful, and at times, emotionally releasing and moving.